Saif al-Islam, Gaddafi's enigmatic and elusive son

 Three of Gaddafi's sons have indeed died on their home soil during the civil war, but not Saif.

-A senior NTC official said on Friday Saif was fleeing south from the last Gaddafi stronghold of Sirte toward Libya's border with Niger, where another son has already taken refuge.
+A senior NTC official said on Friday Saif was fleeing south from the last Gaddafi stronghold of Sirte towards Libya's border with Niger, where another son has already taken refuge.

 Saif al-Islam has long been mercurial and elusive.